marcelhoogantink/z2m_PJ-1203A/README.md

 My converter is based on the version currently found in zigbee2mqtt (as of March 25th 2024) and it should hopefully remain backward compatible with the default values of the new settings.

 My main concern with the current `PJ-1203A` converter was what should probably called a bug in the device.
 For channel x, the 4 attributes `energy_flow_x`, `current_x`, `power_x` and `power_factor_x` are regularly provided in that order.
 This is a bi-directional sensor so `energy_flow_x` describes the direction of the current and can be either `consuming` or `producing`.
 Unfortunately, that attribute is not properly synchronized with the other three.
-In practice, that means that zigbee2mqtt reports a incorrect energy flow during a few seconds when swtiching  between `consuming` and `producing`.
+In practice, that means that zigbee2mqtt reports a incorrect energy flow during a few seconds when switching  between `consuming` and `producing`.

 For example, suppose that some solar panels are producing an excess of 100W and that a device that consumes 500W is turned on.
 The following MQTT message would be produced: